gomi42/TextOnPath/README.md

 * stretch the text along the full path (=> automatic font size) or use the given FontSize (text might be shorter or longer than the path)
 * set fill and stroke independently
 * supports gradients of any kind that is applied on the result as a single entity (not each character individually)

+# Notes
+* because of its simplicity the TextOnPath control is part of the test application
+* this control is based on Charles Petzold's work, ideas and code